supervisely/docs/data-organization/import/import/supported-formats-images/supervisely.md

 Project meta file `meta.json` is recommended to be present in the project directory.
 It contains classes and tags definitions for the project.
 If it is not present, it will try to create it from the annotations.
 Learn more about the `meta.json` file [here](https://docs.supervisely.com/customization-and-integration/00_ann_format_navi/02_project_classes_and_tags).

+{% hint style="success" %}
+If you want to preserve the project structure with multiple datasets, you can use the [Import images in Supervisely format](https://ecosystem.supervisely.com/apps/import-images-in-sly-format) app.
 {% endhint %}

 # Individual Image Annotations